dhutapratama/docs/packages.md

 <a name="service-providers"></a>
 ## Service Providers

-[Service providers](/docs/{{version}}/providers) are the connection point between your package and Laravel.
-A service provider is responsible for binding things into Laravel's [service container](/docs/{{version}}/container) and informing Laravel where to load package resources such as views, configuration, and localization files.
+[Service providers](/docs/{{version}}/providers) are the connection point between your package and Lets.
+A service provider is responsible for binding things into Lets's [service container](/docs/{{version}}/container) and informing Lets where to load package resources such as views, configuration, and localization files.

 A service provider extends the `Illuminate\Support\ServiceProvider` class and contains two methods: `register` and `boot`.
 The base `ServiceProvider` class is located in the `illuminate/support` Composer package, which you should add to your own package's dependencies.
 To learn more about the structure and purpose of service providers, check out [their documentation](/docs/{{version}}/providers).